 Two popular dividend-focused ETFs are the Schwab U.S. Dividend Equity ETF (SCHD) and the Vanguard High Dividend Yield ETF (VYM).
 Let's compare them.

-First, note that I don’t chase dividends.
+First, note that I don't chase dividends.
 But I recognize that many investors use dividends to supplement their current income, particularly in retirement.
 Others just irrationally prefer dividend-paying stocks.
+I even designed a dividend-focused portfolio for income investors.
 In any case, these two high-yield funds are very popular and take a somewhat different approach.
-Here we’ll review these dividend ETFs and explore the differences between them.
+Here we'll review these dividend ETFs and explore the differences between them.